Washington goes crazy over rumor Trump may fire Mueller

 Ruddy himself told PBS: "I personally think it would be a very significant mistake, even though I don't think there's a justification for a special counsel in this case."

+House Speaker Paul Ryan on Tuesday morning refused to "get into hypotheticals," but said he would advise Trump to keep Mueller on board.

+"I think we should let Bob Mueller do his work and get to the bottom of it and get to the bottom of it quickly so that he can be vindicated," Ryan said on the conservative radio program "The Hugh Hewitt Show."
+"Let's not forget what this originally is all about: Russia is up to no good.
+Russia is trying to meddle into our elections."

-Before the rumor took on a life of its own, prominent Republicans had been questioning Mueller's mandate and his fitness to carry it out.
+Before the rumor of a Russia investigation shakeup took on a life of its own, other prominent Republicans had been questioning Mueller's mandate and his fitness to carry it out.

 In a panel discussion over the weekend on "Fox News Sunday," former House Speaker Newt Gingrich, a close unofficial adviser to Trump, called Mueller's investigation "a witch hunt."